HolosDev/CEREScript-Core01/README.md

 ## Limitation

-### Current limitations

-* A spool couldn't manipulate any spool

-#### Interpreter's limitations

-* Runs spools sequentially
-  * Spool dependency decides running order of the spools
-* The language provides RW flagger, but the interpreter do not use it for orchestrating concurrent spool

 ### Political/Strategical limitation

-* Could edit only for *current* value
-  * Do not manipulating past/future value
-  * Also, no Historic Variable and DB
-    * Historic manipulation against variables/spools is only used for HistoryGrapher/StorioGrapher
 * No branching
   * Currently, branching is designed clearly for StorioGrapher.
 But, branching is also mentioned for the interpreter's rewinding feature of Project Chloe/Holos.